kubedb/cli/docs/tutorials/mongodb/README.md

 ```

 Here,
- - `spec.init.snapshotSource.name` refers to a Snapshot tpr for a MongoDB database in the same namespaces as this new `recovered` MongoDB tpr.
+ - `spec.init.snapshotSource.name` refers to a Snapshot object for a MongoDB database in the same namespaces as this new `recovered` MongoDB object.

 Now, wait several seconds.
 KubeDB operator will create a new StatefulSet.
 Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `mgo-xyz` Snapshot.